Inclusion

 Inclusion Lead Miss Louise Powell

-Home School Link Worker (HSLW)
+Home School Link Worker (HSLW) Mrs Ambreen Ali

 At Barnsbury, we strongly believe that the best outcomes for young children occur when parents/carers work in partnership with our school.
 Your first line of support for learning related issues should always be your child’s Class teacher who may decide with you that the Home School Link Worker support is appropriate.

-Click here for HSLW information
+Click here for further information on the HSLW

-Emotional Literacy Support Assistant(ELSA)
+Emotional Literacy Support Assistant(ELSA) Mrs Alex Hemming

 An ELSA is an Emotional Literacy Support Assistant.
 A teaching assistant who has received additional training and has experience of working with children.
 ELSA’s are trained and regularly supervised by the Educational Psychologist in the local area.
 An ELSA Is a warm and caring person who wants to help your child feel happy in school.
 The aim is to help try and remove barriers to learning and to have happy children in school and at home.
 An ELSA can help with self-esteem, social skills, emotions, anxiety, relaxation techniques and more.